Viewing the register of electors

 Further information can also be found via the Representation of the People Act 2000 and The Representation of the People (England and Wales)(Amendment) Regulations 2002 for the acts of parliament governing the Register of Electors.

 If your details on the Register are incorrect or your name is not included in the Register - or if you believe another entry is incorrect - please contact the electoral registration officer immediately at Tewkesbury Borough Council, Gloucester Road, Tewkesbury, Gloucestershire, GL20 5TT, or on 01684 272025.

-Please note that by law Electoral Services is only able to discuss a person's voting registration details with the person concerned, unless the enquirer has been nominated as a proxy voter for that person.
+Please note that by law Electoral Services is only able to discuss a person's voting registration details with the person concerned.
 Power of Attorney or pp signatures are not valid for voting purposes.

 Proof of inclusion on the register of electors - certificates of residency

 A certificate of residency confirms the inclusion of your name on the Register of Electors for the current year or for a previous year.
 It can be used by yourself as evidence that you are or were registered to vote at a particular address only.
 It is not a legal document and cannot be used for the following purposes:

 - As a UK Registration Certificate, which is provided under the Home Office Workers Registration Scheme and which is your EEA residence permit confirming your right to live in UK under European Community Law.